-At Advanced Dentistry of Alhambra, we’re happy to accept emergency patients and can schedule same-day appointments so people can get the relief they need without delay.
+At Advanced Dentistry of Alhambra, we’re happy to accept emergency dentistry patients, and in many cases, our emergency dentist in Alhambra, CA can schedule same-day appointments to deliver the pain relief they need without delay.

 Thoroughly clean around the tooth by flossing and rinsing to dislodge any debris that might be stuck and causing the pain.
 If the problem persists, it may be due to an infection or crack in the enamel, in which case you should take some ibuprofen and apply a cold compress.